openhab/openhab-js/README.md

 | `eventType`       | all except `ThingStatus****Trigger`s                | Type of event that triggered event (change, command, time, triggered, update)       | N/A                    |
 | `triggerType`     | all except `ThingStatus****Trigger`s                | Type of trigger that triggered event (for `TimeOfDayTrigger`: `GenericCronTrigger`) | N/A                    |

-All properties are type of String.
+All properties are typeof `string`.

 **NOTE:**
 `ThingStatusUpdateTrigger`, `ThingStatusChangeTrigger` use *Thing* and `ChannelEventTrigger` uses the the trigger channel name as value for `itemName`.
 `Group****Trigger`s use the equivalent `Item****Trigger` as trigger for each member.

-You may use [utils.dumpObject(event)](https://openhab.github.io/openhab-js/utils.html#.dumpObject) to get all properties of an `event` object.
+See [openhab-js - EventObject](https://openhab.github.io/openhab-js/rules.html#.EventObject) for full APi documentation.

 ### Initialization hook: scriptLoaded